auth0/docs/articles/analytics/integrations/google-analytics/index.md

 ## Reporting

-For the most up to date information on using Google Analytics, see the [Google Analytics documentation](https://support.google.com/analytics).
+For the most up-to-date information on using Google Analytics, see the [Google Analytics documentation](https://support.google.com/analytics).